Afnan-Aldhahri/OpenGl/Resources/Texture.md

     //  Undo transformations
     glPopMatrix();

- and we will do the samething with the door , windows and the floor .
+ and we will do the samething with the** door , windows and the floor **.

- Finally ,We need to ubload these textures in the main function :
+ Finally ,We need to **upload these textures** in the main function :

     int main(int argc,char* argv[])
     {